 Since the TSB’s creation in 1990, Air Investigations Branch investigations and Board recommendations have led to numerous safety advancements in Canada and around the world, including: changes to prevent or reduce the consequences of inflight fires, improvements to reduce unstable approaches that continue to a landing, the requirement for terrain awareness and warning systems and improved post-crash survivability for seaplane occupants.

-The Transportation Safety Board of Canada's air investigators are certified as pilots, aircraft maintenance engineers, air traffic controllers, and airworthiness engineers.
+TSB air investigators come from a variety of backgrounds; they are certified as pilots, aircraft maintenance engineers, air traffic controllers and airworthiness engineers.
 They all have varied and extensive experience in the aviation industry.
-As well as conducting investigations, they participate in national and international government and industry groups to monitor safety trends and communicate safety issues to change agents.
+As well as conducting investigations, our investigators participate in national and international government and industry groups to monitor safety trends and communicate safety issues to change agents.

-Air transportation occurrences in 2019
+Air transportation occurrences in 2020

-In 2019, there were 911 aviation incidents reported to the TSB.
-This represents an increase of 51 reportable incidents (6%) from 860 in 2018, and is 17% above the average of 777 incidents per year between 2009 and 2018.
+In 2020, there were 420 aviation incidents reported to the TSB.
+This represents a decrease of 54% from the 915 that were reported in 2019, and is 47% below the average of 790 incidents per year between 2010 and 2019.